alexandrekatsuura/python-word-and-reading-time-count/README.md

 ## ℹ️ About

-**Word & Reading Time Counter** is a simple Python-based CLI application that counts the number of words in a text input and estimates the time required to read it based on an average reading speed.
+**Word & Reading Time Count** is a simple Python-based CLI application that counts the number of words in a text input and estimates the time required to read it based on an average reading speed.

 This project is a practical example of basic string manipulation, command-line input handling, and unit testing in Python.